GESIS-Methods-Hub/guidelines-for-tutorials/readme.md

 You can check whether your tutorial is binder compatible by pushing your tutorial to GitHub (other options are also available) and launch it with [this form](https://mybinder.org/).

 This is [an example](https://github.com/chainsawriot/methodshub-weat).

----

-[^1]: Access to the code of magdalena is not public.